An optimal lower bound for the low density Fermi gas in three dimensions: Conjugation under the transformation

+\end{proposition} Since the proof of Proposition \ref{pro: Q4sigmasigma'} can be done similarly as the one of Proposition \ref{pro: Q4sigmasigma'}, we omit the details.
 We now prove some propagation estimates for the operator $\mathbb{Q}_2$ defined in \eqref{eq: def Qi}.
-We also consider a regularized regularized version of it, which we will need to reconstruct the scattering equation (see Proposition \ref{pro: scatt canc}).
+We also consider a regularized version of it, which we will need to reconstruct the scattering equation (see Proposition \ref{pro: scatt canc}).
 We then define